jamescooke/blog/content/1610-factory-audit.rst

 rather than fix.

 Also, look at it another way.
 Any factory that integrates with Django can inspect the target model and immediately find the constraints on each field.
-In the case of ``Item`` that means a ``name`` field with a single unique character.
 Therefore with Django, factory libraries have all the information they need to build a strategy for creating valid data.
 On top of that, Django provides the ``full_clean`` function so any generated data can also be checked for validity before it's sent to the database.
 Why should we have to re-code the constraints already created for our models into our factories?
 This looks like duplication of work.

 So let's explore how different factory libraries deal with this problem of instances in the ``D/V`` set - the white of the fried egg in the diagram.